 The Bosch PSR 18 is best described as a good basic cordless drill, that has sold a lot of units.
 It does come with 2 batteries which makes it a popular choice.
 You should be aware though that these are NiCad batteries.
 This type of battery is now considered to be the older style.

 It is getting much more difficult to find this Bosch model online or in shops.
+As such you may want to look at the other Bosch drill/driver options shown below.

 They still work ok, but they do not have the power, or the life of the newer, Li-Ion batteries.
 If you prefer to see a Bosch cordless drill, that uses Li-Ion batteries, then check our list by clicking here.